Hava842/Discrete-Mathematics/README.md

 * By email 24 hours before supervision.

 Venue
-* Churchil College on the weekend.
+* Churchill College on the weekend.
 * Department of Engineering on weekdays.

 Why github?